Fordi/UcPPU/README.md

 set the background's offset, etc.  Once your code is happy with its composition, it can call ppu.render() to throw it at the screen.

 Remember, any issues / feature requests, please fill out an [issue](https://github.com/Fordi/P2PPU/issues), and I'll have a look!
 Also, if something works, but is confusing, please create a ticket there with the prefix `[Docs] `.
-All issues for μC PPU will be handled through the P2PPU repo for now.